 Learn something new every day More Info... by email

-Brussels sprouts are extremely cold hardy and can even survive a first frost.
+This plant is extremely cold hardy and can even survive a first frost.
 Some fans of this vegetable feel that a brush with cold even helps to develop its flavor.
-The plants are easy to grow in the home garden, and the growing season is relatively long.
+It is easy to grow in the home garden, and the growing season is relatively long.
 Instead of forming a large single head, as their cabbage cousin does, Brussels sprouts form all along a tall stem.
-Approximately 20 to 40 sprouts will grow on a stem that may reach a height of 3 feet (1 m).
+Approximately 20 to 40 sprouts will grow on a stem that may reach a height of 3 feet (0.9 m).

 Brussels sprouts are a great source of vitamins A, C, and K. They contain iron, fiber, potassium, and B vitamins, too.
-In addition, Brussels sprouts also contain folate, protein, and the antioxidant beta-carotene.
-Brussels sprouts are available fresh and frozen, year-round.
+In addition, these sprouts also contain folate, protein, and the antioxidant beta-carotene.
+They are available fresh and frozen, year-round.

-Considering their status as a nutritional powerhouse, it’s unfortunate that Brussels spouts have something of a bad reputation.
+Considering their status as a nutritional powerhouse, it’s unfortunate that this vegetable has something of a bad reputation.
 Cooked properly, they have a surprisingly delicate flavor, almost nutty and lightly sweet.
-The texture of a correctly prepared Brussels sprout should be fork tender.
-Improperly cooked, which is to say overcooked, Brussels sprouts release foul-smelling gases and have an unpleasant mushy texture.
+The texture of one that has been correctly prepared should be fork tender.
+Improperly cooked, which is to say overcooked, they release foul-smelling gases and have an unpleasant mushy texture.

-Brussels sprouts may be boiled or steamed, just until tender.
-Alternatively, the sprouts may be roasted in a hot oven.
-This results in delicious, tender, sweet Brussels sprouts with crispy outer leaves.
-To oven-roast Brussels sprouts, simply clean them as described above, cut them in half, and place in a large bowl.
-Drizzle with olive oil and sprinkle with coarse salt and freshly ground black pepper.
-Toss well to coat.
-Spread sprouts in a single layer on a baking sheet and roast in a 425° F (220° C) oven for about 15-20 minutes, until well browned and tender.
-Use a spatula to turn the sprouts once halfway through cooking.
-Serve warm or at room temperature.
+Brussels sprouts may be boiled or steamed, just until tender, or roasted in a hot oven.
+Roasting results in delicious, tender, sweet vegetable with crispy outer leaves.
+To cook them this way, chefs can simply clean them as described above, cut them in half, and place them in a large bowl.
+They should be drizzled with olive oil and sprinkled with coarse salt and freshly ground black pepper, then tossed well to coat.
+The cook can spread the sprouts in a single layer on a baking sheet and roast in a 425°F (220°C) oven for about 15 to 20 minutes, until well browned and tender.
+The sprouts should be turned once, halfway through cooking.

 I have never used Brussels sprouts this way, but i have read that especially small sprouts can be shredded and used in salads.
 There are many varieties of Brussels sprouts.